vrcAlbert/documentation-api/source/technical/applications/interfaces/form_generation.rst

 """"""""""""""

 * ``mode`` : Possible values are ``all`` (default) or ``image``
 * ``inputFileThumb``: options for the inputFileThumb widget used to render the UI.
-See the `documentation <http://www.novius-labs.com/contributions/jquery-plugin-inputfile/documentation.html>`_ of the plugin for all available options.
+See the `inputFileThumb documentation <http://www.novius-labs.com/contributions/jquery-plugin-inputfile/documentation.html>`_ for all available options.

 The ``inputFileThumb.file`` key will automatically be populated with the URL of the media if a ``value`` is provided in the widget.